Fix Windows 10 Error Code 0xc0000098 (7 Proven Methods)

 - Wait for the tool to diagnose and fix the issue (5-15 minutes).

 We tested this on a Windows 10 PC with a corrupted BCD.
-Startup Repair fixed the issue in 7 minutes on the first attempt.
-According to Tom’s Hardware’s boot repair guide, Startup Repair resolves about 60% of BCD-related errors.
+Startup Repair fixed the issue on the first attempt.
+Microsoft’s Windows recovery options are the live source for built-in repair paths before you rebuild boot files manually.

 If you’re having trouble accessing the recovery environment, check our guide on how to repair Windows 10 without a CD.